imprvhub/entercinema/README.md

 ### Feedback:
 Your feedback is valuable!
 If you encounter any issues or have suggestions for improvements, please create a new issue in the [GitHub repository](https://github.com/imprvhub/entercinema/issues/new).

-##### Planned Features and Fixes for v1.4.0:

--**Feat(auth): Add Google OAuth Authentication** [65aff28](https://github.com/imprvhub/entercinema/commit/65aff282b5ab0f22a573c0139edfeb6bdae24b51)
- - Integrate Google OAuth for user authentication
- - Keep existing DRF-based authentication as an alternative
- - Update authentication flow to support both methods
- - Add configuration settings for Google OAuth credentials
-Users can now sign in using their Google accounts in addition to the existing authentication system.

-- **BREAKING CHANGE: Rebrand Cinemathe.space to EnterCinema.com** [2ce076f](https://github.com/imprvhub/entercinema/commit/2ce076f522b12ee2ab24f63d8072b9a9d7d312dd)
-  - Rename app from `cinemathe.space` to `EnterCinema`
-  - Change domain from `cinemathe.space` to `entercinema.com`
-  - Update all internal references and links
-  -All previous references to `cinemathe.space` are no longer valid.

-- **Feat(advanced-search): Add 'With Watch Providers' Parameter** [ce4f5bf](https://github.com/imprvhub/entercinema/commit/ce4f5bf559a9031de292b375ae8375e08822b59e)
-  - Implement a dropdown in the advanced search to filter TV shows by watch provider (Apple TV+, Disney+, Hulu, Max, Netflix, Prime Video).
-  - Ensure the dropdown is visible only when 'TV Show' is selected, and pass the selected provider ID to the TMDB API call.

-- **Fix: Navbar Icon Alignment and Padding** [5bc39c1](https://github.com/imprvhub/entercinema/commit/5bc39c13fe4d5933dfff18ab6711d3271c0fcb0b)
-  - Refined the alignment and padding of navbar icons to improve responsiveness by editing their alignment directly from the assets.

-- **Fix: Filtering Series in fetchTrendingTv Function** [5bc39c1](https://github.com/imprvhub/entercinema/commit/5bc39c13fe4d5933dfff18ab6711d3271c0fcb0b)
-  - Applied a filter in the `fetchTrendingTv` function to exclude Japanese series from the 'upcoming' list.
-Reason: The overwhelming number of Japanese anime series (approximately 80% of results) was overshadowing other genres.
-This filter aims to enhance the visibility of diverse series offerings.

-- **Fix: Alignment of Language Picker in Global Footer** [5bc39c1](https://github.com/imprvhub/entercinema/commit/5bc39c13fe4d5933dfff18ab6711d3271c0fcb0b)
-  - Corrected the language picker in the global footer component to prevent visual replacement of the selected language before redirecting.
-This fix addresses menu misalignment issues on the origin page.

-- **Update: Search Function, Terms Component, Minimum Rating in Advanced Search, and Watchlist Pagination** [f88bda2](https://github.com/imprvhub/entercinema/commit/dcdfb2b368712d818240ce24bb773c4f2bb47bd8)
-  - Add `include_adult=false` parameter to search function in `index.js`.
-  - Update `terms.vue`.
-  - Change minimum search rating to 6 from 7 in the advanced search page.
-  - Add pagination-footer to the watchlist page to provide additional pagination controls in the footer, improving user navigation.

 ### Attributions

 The foundational inspiration for this project is derived from the [TasteJS](https://github.com/tastejs/nuxt-movies) repository, and I extend my gratitude for their pioneering work.